gpaumier/gp2/src/pages/projects.rst

     In a word: I like doing stuff.

 Below are a few things I've worked on.
-This list is not exhaustive and I am (as of September 2016) going through my archives to write summaries for the activities that aren't yet included.
+This list is not exhaustive and I am (as of December 2017) going through my archives to write summaries for the activities that aren't yet included.

 Featured projects
 =================